It’s Important to Select a Divorce Mediator Who Is Right for You

 - You are willing to discuss the important topics that are addressed in divorce.
 You desire to reach agreements that are acceptable to both of you.

-You wish to make your own decisions after understanding the available options and the implications of different choices.
+- You wish to make your own decisions together, after understanding the range of available options you have based on your specific situation.

-You want to include planning for success as part of the decision-making in your divorce.
+- You want to include planning for successful futures as part of your divorce.

-You value working with a professional who has over 30 years of experience helping people address parenting and financial issues in their divorces and separations.
-Mark is qualified as a divorce financial analyst, and was a Certified Divorce Financial Analyst® from 2017 to February 2022), and has extensive experience helping people structure solutions to financial issues including residential and commercial real estate, investments, business issues, executive compensation, retirement, tax issues, and more.
-He has decades of helping people set up good post-divorce co-parenting structures for children, including for special needs and gifted children.
+- You value working with a professional who has over 30 years of experience helping people address parenting and financial issues in their divorces and separations.
+(Mark is qualified as a divorce financial analyst, and was a Certified Divorce Financial Analyst® from 2017 to February 2022), and has extensive experience helping people structure solutions to financial issues including residential and commercial real estate, investments, business issues, executive compensation, retirement, tax issues, and more.
+He also has decades of helping people set up good post-divorce co-parenting structures for children, including for special needs and gifted children.)